 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is a difficult conversation, as it involves balancing what believe you’re worth with the amount an employer believes they’ll be able to afford.
-If it’s done right it can result in a positive experience for both parties, resulting in a greater salary for the employee and greater employee engagement in their work.
-Here’s how you can negotiate your salary with confidence.
+Negotiating your salary is a difficult conversation, as it requires you to balance what you believe you’re worth with what your employer believes they can afford.
+If done properly, it can be positive for both the employer and employee, which results in a higher salary for the employee as well as greater employee engagement in their work.
+Here’s how you can make your salary negotiation a success.

-- Collect information through the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Get information from connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Plan your talk points ahead of time, including education and certification and years of relevant experience, results & achievements, unique skill set & qualities, industry knowledge, and training potential.
+- Plan your talk points ahead of time, including education and certification, years of relevant experience, the results and achievements, unique skill set & qualifications, industry knowledge and training opportunities.

-- During the negotiation, be confident and articulate but also flexible and open.
-Show tangible results that you’ve achieved in your previous positions.
+- In the course of negotiations, you should be assured and confident but remain flexible and open.
+You should highlight tangible results you have achieved in previous positions.

 Do your research

-Before entering into any pay negotiation, it’s crucial to conduct thorough research on market rates and industry standards to ensure that your salary suggestion is realistic.
-Things that may affect this include levels of experience degree, size of the company and geographical location. (?).
-One way to gather information is through networking with colleagues and others within your job field.
+Before entering into any salary negotiation, you need to conduct a thorough investigation of the market and standards in the industry to ensure that your salary request is realistic.
+The factors that could affect this may include the level of experience, degree, size of the company as well as location. (?).
+Another great method to gather information is to network with colleagues or other professionals who are in the same area of work.

 Research Online

-With the help of online resources such as [LinkedIn Salary] (https http://www. linkedin. com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. htm) you will get a more comprehensive information about the benchmarking range of salaries companies pay for the same job.
-This will give you an idea about current market prices and also other elements that are related to the position.
+With the help of online resources, such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you will get a an extensive view of the benchmarking range of salaries businesses are providing for same job.
+It will provide you with an idea about current market rate plus few other elements that are related to a job.

-Find out more about your situation by talking with people who have had similar roles or reaching out through the professional networks and brainstorming with members of professional organizations.
+Gain insight by speaking to acquaintances who have had similar positions, or contacting them via the professional networks and brainstorming with members within professional organizations.

 Prepare talking points

-Here are some instances of things that you might consider when negotiating your salary:
+Here are some instances of things that you could consider including in your salary negotiation:

 - The results and accomplishments